rails/action_push_native/README.md

 ### `before_delivery` callback

-You can also specify a global `before_delivery` callback to modify or cancel the notification before it is sent:
+You can specify a global `before_delivery` callback to modify or cancel the notification before it is sent:

 ```ruby
   ActionNativePush::Notification.before_delivery = do |notification|